ideaflare/Prime-Cache/README.md

 ### Functions:
 - GeneratePrimes(), returns a IEnumerable of all prime numbers less than 3037000500.
-- GetCachedPrimes(), returns a cached version of GetPrimes(), which is keeps calculated primes in memory instead of re-generating them.
+- GetCachedPrimes(), returns a cached version of GeneratePrimes(), which is keeps calculated primes in memory instead of re-generating them when GetCachedPrimes() is called more than once.

 ### Constructors:
 - Generator(IEnumerable<int> primes) : initializes prime generator with pre-computed primes